uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_repertoires.rst

-How to train immune repertoire classifiers using the easy Galaxy interface
+How to train immune repertoire classifiers using the simplified Galaxy interface
 =============================================================================

-This page provides the documentation for the Galaxy tool `Train immune repertoire classifiers (easy interface) <https://galaxy.immuneml.uio.no/root?tool_id=novice_immuneml_interface>`_.
+This page provides the documentation for the Galaxy tool `Train immune repertoire classifiers (simplified interface) <https://galaxy.immuneml.uio.no/root?tool_id=novice_immuneml_interface>`_.
 The purpose of this tool is to train machine learning (ML) models to predict a characteristic per immune repertoire, such as a disease status.
 One or more ML models are trained to classify repertoires based on the information within the sets of CDR3 sequences.
 Finally, the performance of the different methods is compared.
-Alternatively, if you want to predict a property per immune receptor, such as antigen specificity, check out the ‘Train immune receptor classifiers’ tool instead.
+Alternatively, if you want to predict a property per immune receptor, such as antigen specificity, check out the `Train immune receptor classifiers (simplified interface) <https://galaxy.immuneml.uio.no/root?tool_id=immuneml_train_classifiers>`_ tool instead.

 Basic terminology
 -----------------